-The basic contract price should cover all care needed to meet your eligible needs but may not cover things like clothing or hairdressing.
-You can use your PEA to cover these costs.
+Your personal budget should cover the cost of the care and accommodation needed to meet your eligible needs but may not cover additional things like clothing or hairdressing.
+You can use your PEA to cover these costs, or anything else genuinely additional to the local authority contracted services or assessed as necessary by the NHS.

+However, how you use your PEA is entirely your choice.
 The guidance states 'This money is for the person to spend as they wish and any pressure from a local authority or provider to do otherwise is not permitted'.